MurphyPone/murphypone.github.io/src/content/ml-4.md

 \end{aligned}
 $$

-With the intention of writing the performance gradient as an expectation of soething that can be sampled at each step, and the updated on each step proportional to the sameple, we can substitute the above expectation for the performance gradient which yields:
+With the intention of writing the performance gradient as an expectation of something that can be sampled at each step, and the updated on each step proportional to the sample, we can substitute the above expectation for the performance gradient which yields:

 $H_{t+1}(1) = H_t(a) + \alpha (R_t - \bar{R_t})( \mathbb{I}_{a=A_t}-\pi_t(a)), \quad \forall a $